jerrythomas/rokkit/sites/learn/src/stories/03-molecules/02-wrapper/01-intro/README.md

 ## Object data

-Rendering a ItemWrapper with an icon:
+Rendering an ItemWrapper with an icon:

 ```svelte
 <ItemWrapper